Dr Janine Clarey

 After a five-year break to spend time with family, she returned to the Bionics Institute in 2010 to take up an administrative role in grants and student co-ordination.
 Since then, Janine has worked across several research support areas including peer-reviewed grant submissions and post-award management, trusts and foundations, research communications, and research governance.

-As Research Manager, Janine coordinates all submissions to government and philanthropic funding bodies, providing support and guidance to researchers to ensure eligibility and clarity.
+Janine coordinates all submissions to government and philanthropic funding bodies, providing support and guidance to researchers to ensure eligibility and clarity.
 She is responsible for post-award management of grants, identifying new funding opportunities, and assists with communications and fundraising.